LagoLunatic/dsvrandom/README.txt

 Starting Room: Randomizes which room you start in.
 Room Connections (Not map-friendly): Randomizes which rooms within an area connect to each other.
 (The map is not useful with this option, so finding where to go can be extremely difficult.)
 Area Connections (Not map-friendly): Randomizes which areas connect to each other.
+Background Music: Randomizes what songs play in what areas.
+Cutscene Dialogue: Generates random dialogue for all cutscenes.
+Player Sprites: Randomizes the graphics of player characters.
+Skill Sprites: Randomizes the graphics used by each skill (this can sometimes crash when used on real hardware).

 As well as several other options that change how the game is played:
 Scavenger Mode: Common enemies never drop items, souls, or glyphs.
 You have to rely on pickups you find placed in the world.